Virginia McKenna

+McKenna won the BAFTA Television Award for Best Actress in 1956.
+For A Town Like Alice, she won the BAFTA Award for Best British Actress in 1957, and in 1979 won the Laurence Olivier Award for Best Actress in a Musical for The King and I, making her one of the few to have completed the British Triple Crown.

 Early life

 McKenna was born in Marylebone to a theatrical family and was educated at Heron's Ghyll School, a former independent boarding school near the market town of Horsham in Sussex.
 She spent six years in South Africa before returning to the school at the age of fourteen, after which she attended the Central School of Speech and Drama, at that time based at the Royal Albert Hall, London.

 Career

 Aged 19, McKenna spent six months at Dundee Repertory Theatre.
 She worked on stage in London's West End theatre, making her debut in Penny for a Song.
 She attracted attention on TV appearing in Winter's Tale with John Gielgud and Shout Aloud Salvation.

 McKenna's first film was The Second Mrs Tanqueray (1952), followed by a comedy, Father's Doing Fine (1952).
 She had a small role in the popular war film The Cruel Sea (1953) and a better part in the low budget comedy The Oracle (1953).
 She received excellent reviews for her stage performance in The River Line.

-From 1954 to 1955 she was a member of the Old Vic theatre company, appearing in Henry IV and Richard II, and was married for a few months in 1954 to actor Denholm Elliott, whom she met on the set of The Cruel Sea.
-Their marriage ended owing to his affairs with men.
-In 1957, she married actor Bill Travers, with whom she had four children and to whom she remained married until his death in 1994.
+By June 1953, she was appearing in the West End production of William Douglas Home's The Bad Samaritan.
+From 1954 to 1955, she was a member of the Old Vic theatre company, appearing in Henry IV and Richard II.